david-garcia-garcia/windowscontainers/servercore2022/readme.md

 By default the init scripts are run synchronously, if you want to run them asynchronously, use the SBS_INITASYNC environment variable.
 Running them synchronously is usually much faster, but remember that Powershell will lock assemblies that have been loaded in to the script plus any imported modules during initialization will affect the entry point memory footprint.
 Using the asynchronous mode will prevent this from happening as the assemblies are released when the initialization job is over.

-To check for container readyness the entrypoint script will write a "ready" file to the c:\drive, so you can check in K8S if the container has been successfully through the initilization process:
+To check for container readiness the entrypoint script will write a "ready" file to the c:\drive, so you can check in K8S if the container has been successfully through the initialization process:

 ```YAML
 startup_probe {